Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 ...to name just a few.

 To be fully waterproof is a tall order for a day pack or backpacking pack.

 So here's the pivotal question to ask yourself as a hiker:

 Do you really need a fully waterproof pack?

 Answer yes, if you:

-You might just need a waterproof pack cover to go over your water repellent backpack.
+You might just need a waterproof rain cover to go over your water repellent backpack.

 Or buy a dry bag to make sure your camera or sleeping bag stays dry.

 You could use a large heavy duty plastic garbage bag over your pack for a day hike.
 (Not recommended, by the way, unless you also have duct tape to repair the inevitable rips and holes.)

 Everything depends upon the level of risk of getting wet you want to assume, and the amount of money you are willing to invest in a pack that can stand up to the demands of your hiking trip(s).